morinted/schedule-generator/README.md

 ### Getting Started

 1. To start, it is recommended to download the program's front-end.
-This can be found in the [executable directory](schedule-generator/executable) under the name [uOttawa-Schedule-Generator.jar](https://github.com/morinted/schedule-generator/raw/master/schedule-generator/executable/uOttawa-Schedule-Generator.jar).
+This can be found in the releases section under the name [uOttawa-Schedule-Generator-v1.1.1.jar](https://github.com/morinted/schedule-generator/releases/download/v1.1.1/uOttawa-Schedule-Generator-v1.1.1.jar).

 2. Run the .jar.